adevur/docker-easy-samba/docs/DOCUMENTATION.md

 This rule is valid only for chars that are not the first or the last.

 ### `guest` section
-It can be either a boolean equal to `false`, or a string.
-When `guest` equals `false`, it means that no anonymous login will be permitted to the SAMBA server.
-If `guest` is a string, it represents the path of the anonymous shared folder.
+It is optional and can be either a boolean equal to `false`, or a string.
+When `guest` is a string, it represents the path of the anonymous shared folder to create.
+This new share will have `guest` as name.
 For example: `"/share/guest"`.
 To be a valid path, `guest` string must follow these rules:

 - It must be a sub-directory of `/share`.